 Who can refer?

-Patients are referred to us by GPs, dermatologists in private practice, public hospitals and through internal referrals from the Skin Health Institute.
+Patients are referred to us by GPs, dermatologists, public hospitals and through internal referrals from the Skin Health Institute.